stnslvsvnv/windows_brightness_sunset_sunrise_location/README.md

 # windows_brightness_sunset_sunrise_location
 Switches the brightness of the laptop display to 80% after sunrise and lowers it to 30% after sunset.

+Shortest way is use this link https://github.com/stnslvsvnv/windows_brightness_sunset_sunrise_location/blob/main/NotebookAutoBrightnessSetup.exe

+If you want to compile by yourself.. so, faggot, instructions below.

 Using the installer:
 1. Quick installation (with administrator rights): powershell